When should I hire a defense attorney?

 - Does the attorney specialize in what you need?
-For example, in a criminal matter, you will probably want an attorney who specializes in criminal defense, such as David Kiatta.
+For example, in a criminal matter, you will want a board-certified attorney who specializes in criminal defense, such as David Kiatta.

 - How experienced is the attorney in defending crimes such as yours?
-Note: the attorney can make no guarantees to your outcome, but knowing how many other cases like yours he/she has had should be noted.
+The attorney can make no guarantees to your outcome, but knowing how many other cases like yours he/she has had should be noted.

 - Does the attorney bill by a flat fee or hourly?
 If flat fee, what is that fee?
 If hourly, what is the hourly rate?
 What additional costs must the attorney discuss with you prior to accumulating?
 Will the attorney work with your financial situation and spread out payments?

 - Is there a written contract explaining the agreement, including cost and services included?